eliainnocenti/TuringMachines/README.md

 This is a simple implementation of a Turing Machine in Python.
 It is based on the definition of a Turing Machine as a 5-tuple (Q, Σ, Γ, q0, δ), where:
 - Q is a finite set of states, assumed not to contain h, the halt state
 - Σ, the input alphabet, is a finite set of symbols
-- Γ, the tape alphabet, is a finite set with Σ ⊆ Γ; Γ is assumed not to contain Δ, the blank symbol
+- Γ, the tape alphabet, is a finite set with Σ ⊆ Γ; Γ is assumed not to contain Δ, the blank tape symbol
 - q0 ∈ Q is the initial state
 - δ is a partial function (i.e. possibly undefined at some points):